programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

 * If you are using `rput_leave`, the source version is linked as URL
 * this sets `--upload-versions`

+#### Access Token for file URLs

+{% hint style="info" %}
+This is available in fylr from version **v6.10.0**.
+{% endhint %}

+This is only needed if the source instance of the backup is a **fylr** and there are files that should be uploaded to the target instance. **fylr** requires all requests to be authenticated.
+So during the restore process the file URLs need to be accessed in the source fylr, but this will fail if there is no authentication.

+During the backup, **fylr** adds a signature parameter to the file URLs (`x-fylr-signature`) which can be used to authenticate the request.
+But this signature is temporary and expires after a fixed time which is configured in the source instance.
+If you try to restore after a certain time the signatures can be expired and the source instance will not allow access to the files anymore.

+To override the signature, you can get an OAuth2 Access Token from the source instance which has read rights on these files.
+If this token is passed, the restore tool will parse the file URLs and remove the signature parameter, and set the `access_token` parameter instead.

+This sets `--file-api-access-token <token>`

 #### Chunk size

 * Select the batch size for POST requests